First published 27 March, 2018

 It’s Monday morning, you’re sitting at your desk and an email from Fred arrives saying it’s his birthday, he’s brought in cakes, they’re on the table by the photocopier, enjoy!
 Next day, Jane brings some baklava back from Istanbul – help yourselves from the usual place.
 The next morning there are pastries left over from your meeting so you let colleagues know they’re up for grabs in meeting room 1.
-On Friday it’s the regular last Friday of the month Doughnut Day so everyone congregates at 4pm for a catch up over a doughnut.
+On Friday it’s the regular last Friday of the month Doughnut Day so everyone knows they can help themselves to a doughnut.

 This is a familiar pattern for many UK office workers according to new research into office cake culture1.
 The research surveyed nearly 1000 UK office workers and found that for the vast majority (86%) cake was available at least once or twice a week while for a quarter of respondents cake was available at least three or four times a week.

 Workplace cake culture is a controversial and emotive topic with opinions revolving around its contribution to obesity-related ill health, freedom of choice/nanny state-ism, and its ability to boost morale.
 The new research cuts through the confusion and helps clarify what’s going on.
 And yes, office cake may have a role to play in workplace morale.

 But don’t rush out to buy celebratory cupcakes just yet… because we need to make sure office cake culture develops in a way that really does boost morale.
 Unfortunately there is potential for it to do the opposite.